abhirup-ghosh/marketing-mixed-modelling-case-study/README.md

 # Marketing-Mixed-Modelling (MMM)

 The following case-study was part of the [HAMS Data Science Challenge](https://github.com/haensel-ams/recruitment_challenge/tree/master/DataScience_202209).
-The task was to:
+The challenge was set in the context of performance marketing and the tasks were to:

-* build a Bayesian MMM with the latest PyMC package
+* build a Bayesian MMM with the latest [PyMC package](https://www.pymc.io/)
 * test it on the given dataset
 * interpret the insights from the model
 * answer the following questions: